jbenjaminy/connect-four/README.md

 -move db to mLab
 -add third option 'resume game'
 -add feature where you can text access code to friends.
+-implement socket.io using redux-socket.io middleware:

 # TO DO:
--implement socket.io using redux-socket.io middleware:
-	"middleware sends actions to the server when the action type starts with "server/".
-When the socket.io socket receives a message of type 'action', it will dispatch the action to the store."
+-New game creates new one-element array.
+Join only the game you're playing. (supports multiple simultaneous games) -Remove sockets from array(s) as they get disconnected.
 -randomize who moves first.
 -make so that a player can only move for themselves and not another player.